-The term "tidal streams" (French: "courants de mare", US usage: "tidal currents"), is used to designate the Formatted: Indent: Left: 0,13 cm, First line: 0 cm periodical horizontal movements of the water, which are astronomical in origin.
-These are distinguished fro formatted: Font color: Red "currents" (French: "courants généraux"), which are not dependent on astronomical conditions.
+The term "tidal streams" (French: "courants de mare", US usage: "tidal currents"), is used to designate the periodical horizontal movements of the water, which are astronomical in origin.
+These are distinguished from "currents" (French: "courants généraux"), which are not dependent on astronomical conditions.
 In practice the navigator experiences a combination of tidal stream and current.
-Tidal streams are defined by the direction. towards which they flow.
+Tidal streams are defined by the direction towards which they flow.
 The terms "flood stream" and "ebb stream" are used for designating the horizontal movement of the water when the tide is respectively rising or falling.
 To avoid any ambiguity, in the case of streams which do not turn at about the time of local high or low water, an indication must be given of the direction towards which the stream flows.

-Where data are inadequate for tabulated information (Tidal Stream Panel Data - see clause X.X), or where otherwise required, single observations comprising flood and ebb directions and/or rates, preferably

-S-101 Annex A March 2017 Version 0.0.2 corresponding to maximum rates at the spring tide, should be encoded.
+Where data are inadequate for tabulated information (Tidal Stream Panel Data - see clause X.X), or where otherwise required, single observations comprising flood and ebb directions and/or rates, preferably corresponding to maximum rates at the spring tide, should be encoded.